 •• In the Law that God gave through Moses to God’s people, there were clear commandments to give tithes —

 - • Leviticus 27:30, 32 A tithe of everything from the land ... belongs to the LORD; it is holy to the Lord. ...
 The entire tithe of the herd and flock — every tenth animal ... — will be holy to the Lord.

 • Ten lambs born?
 They gave the Lord one.
 Ten bushels of wheat harvested?
 They gave the Lord one.
 They tithed — that is, they gave ten percent — on the gross increase, not on the net.
 I personally believe that these verses answer the question "Should I tithe before or after taxes?"
 An "entire tithe ... a tithe of everything ... of all...I will give you a tenth" would seem best fulfilled by tithing on the gross before taxes.
 That's what I practice, and that's what I recommend.

-• How much should a tithe?
+- • People ask: What is a tithe?
+How much should I tithe?
 The pattern from the beginning was a tenth of the gross increase.

 • 1,500 years after Moses received the Law, Jesus REAFFIRMED in His day the validity of tithing:

 Matthew 23:23 Woe to you, teachers of the Law and Pharisees, you hypocrites!
 You give a tenth of your spices — mint, dill and cummin.
 But you have neglected the more important matters of the law — justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.